Metrist-Software/product-docs/docs/orchestrator-installation.md

 system is not supported for guided installation, it will refer you back here.
 Please see the rest of the document for more installation options.
 These options are also a good starting point for unattended installations.

+The shell command above will fail in a VM running in WSL (Windows Subsystem for Linux).
+We recommend Windows users skip to the section below about [Docker installation](#docker-installation).

 ## Verification of binaries

 All binaries are signed by a key that is listed in our [public keyring](https://github.com/Metrist-Software/orchestrator/blob/main/dist/trustedkeys.gpg?raw=true).
 This means that